What is the Snowdrop Programme for Brain Injured Children?

-The Snowdrop Programme is informed by a wide range of psychological / neurological research, utilising the ideas of great psychologists / neurologists of the past and present and unifying and adapting their work to treat children's developmental disabilities.
+The Snowdrop Programme for children with cerebral palsy, autism and other conditions is informed by a wide range of psychological / neurological research, utilising the ideas of great psychologists / neurologists of the past and present and unifying and adapting their work to treat children's developmental disabilities.
 Psychologists such as Vygotsky, whose social learning theories are currently very influential in mainstream education, through to numerous current researchers in neuroplasticity.

 We look at a child in the eight major areas of development, - (visual, auditory, tactile,cognitive, mobility, hand function, language and socialisation) and assess where they stand currently on Snowdrop's developmental profile.
 This gives their current developmental age in each area.